9 US States With No Income Tax

 This state’s economy relies heavily on tourism and farming.
 The state boasts Wall Drug, many national parks, the Sturgis Motorcycle Rally, and historic Deadwood.

-The state is funded using sales tax (4%) and use taxes.
+The state is funded using sales tax (4.5%) and use taxes.
 These taxes accounted for 71% of revenue in 2013.
 Perhaps because of the motorcycle rally, the state’s second-largest source of income is fuel tax.
 South Dakota ranked 7th lowest of the states for taxes paid, at $3,052.
+The Tax Foundation estimates that South Dakota’s actual sales tax rate — when combined with other local and municipal levies — averages out to be 6.4 percent.

 The state of Texas is funded through several sources - sales tax (6.25%), motor vehicle taxes, tax on fuel, and royalties and taxes on gas and oil production.
-There is not an income tax on corporations.
-In 2011, Texas ranked the 8th lowest for taxes at $3,088 per-capita.
+Its local jurisdictions can levy up to 1.94 percent in additional taxes, for a combined rate of 8.19 percent, the 14th highest in the country.
+Texas has the sixth-highest property tax rate of 1.6 percent.
+There is no income tax on corporations.
+In 2011, Texas ranked the 8th lowest for taxes at $3,088 per capita.

 The state of Washington has a somewhat unique system of taxes.
 Although there is no income tax, several other taxes add up.
 There is a sales tax of 6.5%, which doesn’t sound too bad, but local sales taxes added on top of this can raise the rate to 9.5% for some areas.
-Although there is not an income tax on corporations, there is a tax on the gross receipts of a business.
+Although there is not an income tax on corporations, there is gross receipts tax on businesses.
 This means that regardless of profitability, companies owe tax.
 This all sums up to make Washington 12th highest for taxes, at $4,366.

-Sales tax in Wyoming is a mere 4%, but the rate for property taxes comes in at 9.5%.
+Sales tax in Wyoming is a mer 4%, but the rate for property taxes comes in at 9.5%.
 These taxes, along with taxes on natural resources, fund the state.
 Per-capita tax paid in 2011 came in at $3,500 - giving Wyoming a rank of 22nd lowest.
+Wyoming levies no corporate income tax.

 States with Almost No Income Taxes

-Similarly to Tennessee, New Hampshire does not tax earned income, although there is a tax of 5% on dividends and interest.
+Similarly to Tennessee, New Hampshire does not tax earned income, although there is a tax of 5% on dividends and interest income that exceeds $2,400 per individual annually, or $4,800 for joint filers.
 There is no sales tax, although a corporate tax of 8.5% and significant property taxes add up.
+Some exemptions are available for elderly, blind and disabled residents.
 New Hampshire ranks 22nd highest at $3,769 per capita.